Definition - What does Ovarian Drilling mean?

 PCOS is often treated with birth control pills.
 While the medication helps to offset the negative symptoms of the condition, it also prevents a woman from becoming pregnant.
 Therefore, women with PCOS who hope to become pregnant require a different approach.

-To complete the ovarian drilling procedure, surgeons complete a minimally invasive procedure called a laparascopy.
-The laparascopy is a narrow tube with a camera that is inserted into a tiny incision in the abdomen.
-A camera at the end of the laparscopy allows the surgeon to see the surface of the ovaries.
-Additional incisions are made, and using the camera as a guide, the surgeon makes small openings in the ovarian surface.
+To complete the ovarian drilling procedure, surgeons complete a minimally invasive procedure called a laparoscopy.
+The laparoscope is a narrow tube with a camera that is inserted into a tiny incision in the abdomen.
+A camera at the end of the laparoscope allows the surgeon to see the surface of the ovaries.
+Additional incisions are made and using the camera as a guide, the surgeon makes small openings in the ovarian surface.

-The chance of risk during the ovarian drilling process is minimal.
-However, it is possible that the larascopy could damage the bowel, blood vessels, and bladder Additionally, error made during the procedure can damage the ovary, causing premature menopause.
-Scarring on the ovaries can produce inflammation and irritation that complicates pregnancy or conception.
+While chances are minimal, it is possible that the laparoscope could damage the bowel, blood vessels, and bladder.
+Additionally, an error made during the procedure can damage the ovary, causing premature menopause.
+Scarring on the ovaries can also produce inflammation and irritation that complicates pregnancy or conception.